Korean Central News Agency: Recurring themes

-Emphasizing the names of Kim Il-sung, Kim Jong-il, and Kim Jong-un by enlarging their names on the text.
-By law, names of the Great Leaders must be larger than the rest of the text and be written fully on one line.

-References to institutes, groups or centres "for the study of the Juche idea".
-For example, a KCNA report from June 12, 2011 claimed that "The Brazilian Center for the Study of the Juche Idea was inaugurated with due ceremony at Sao Paulo University on June 4".
-The article also refers to an unnamed "chairman" (who presumably presided over the ceremony), but this supposed event was not reported by a source other than KCNA as of the date of the article (eight days after the ceremony was alleged to have occurred).

 Editorial practices

-KCNA employs language, such as "traitors", "warmongers" or "human scum", for governments (especially South Korea and the United States), organizations and individuals, who are characteristic of those terms.
-In contrast, Kim Jong-un, Kim Jong-il and Kim Il-sung are credited for their "outstanding wisdom", "unique abilities" or "noble virtue".
+KCNA employs language, such as "traitors", "warmongers" or "human scum", for governments (especially those of South Korea and the United States), organizations and individuals who are deemed characteristic of those terms.
+In contrast, KCNA promotes the popularity of Kim Il Sung, Kim Jong Il, and Kim Jong Un, who are credited for their "outstanding wisdom", "unique abilities" or "noble virtue".
+KCNA articles emphasize the names of Kim Il Sung, Kim Jong Il and Kim Jong Un by enlarging their names to appear larger than the rest of the text.

+Because of this, KCNA is often considered as a fake news website by many critics.

 New Year editorials

 As a tradition since 1996, KCNA, along with the three main state run newspapers in North Korea, publishes a joint New Year editorial that outlines the country's policies for the year.
 The editorials usually offer praise for the Songun policy, the government and leadership, and encourage the growth of the nation.
 They are also critical of the policies of South Korea, Japan, the United States and Western governments towards the country.